Sebastián Gómez (Andorran footballer)

-Sebastián Gómez Pérez (born 1 November 1983) is a footballer who plays as a left winger for Primera Divisió club UE Engordany.
+Sebastián Gómez Pérez (born 1 November 1983) is a footballer who plays as a left winger for Primera Divisió club Atlètic Amèrica.

 A Uruguayan national born in Spain while his father played football there, he represents Andorra at international level.

 Early life

 Gómez was born to Uruguayan parents in Murcia, Spain in 1983.
 At the time, his footballer father was playing there and would move to Andorra some time later.
 He spent part of his childhood in Andorra and his family moved back to Uruguay when he was still very young.

 Career

 Gómez started playing baby fútbol in Deportivo Uruguayo.
 He transitioned to traditional football during his youth and played for CSD Villa Española.
 At 18, he was relocated once again to Andorra and has played for FC Santa Coloma, Principat, Rànger's, Sant Julià, FC Andorra and UE Engordany.

 International career

 Gómez made his international debut for Andorra in 2008.